 By staying at Tonnara di Scopello, you’ll have access to areas of the site that the general public doesn’t have access to.
 This includes access to a guest-only section of Spiaggia dei Faraglioni!
 Certainly, this would have to be one of the most exclusive beaches in Scopello, let alone all of Sicily.

 If staying at Tonnara di Scopello goes beyond your budget, but you’d like to stay in the area, perhaps looking at hotels in Scopello is a better idea.
 To keep things simple, we’ve handpicked the best budget, mid-range and luxurious options in Scopello, Sicily.

-- Budget – Residence Guidaloca: this apartment hotel is one of the best budget stays in Scopello.
-Residence Guidaloca has excellent facilities and amenities, all for a very affordable price.
+- Budget – Residence Guidaloca: this apartment hotel is one of the best budget stays in the area.
+Residence Guidaloca has fantastic facilities and amenities, all for a very affordable price.

 - Luxury – Hotel Baglio Di Scopello: this is one of the most highly-rated accommodation options in Scopello.
-Indeed, it’d be hard to find a better accommodation option in Scopello than at Hotel Baglio Di Scopello.
+Indeed, it’d be hard to find a better stay in Scopello than at Hotel Baglio Di Scopello.

 When Is the Best Time to Visit?